Venice doubles controversial entry fee for 2025 season

 The day-tripper entry fee was introduced in April 2024 and imposed on the 29 busiest days of the year, mostly weekends and public holidays, across a four-month period.

-City authorities say it will be imposed on even more days in 2025 after a “successful” trial period.
+City authorities have confirmed that the entry fee will be imposed on even more days in 2025 after a “successful” trial period.

 The mayor, Luigi Brugnaro, said the aim of the fee was to discourage tourists from visiting on the busiest days of the year and “to give Venice the respect it deserves”.